Computer ID Types

 - Domain and Computer Name - the computer ID is D followed by the Domain, a forward slash, and then the computer name.
-This ID type is only implemented on Windows clients. (requires KeyAccess 7.2 or higher).
+This ID type is only implemented on Windows clients.
 In a multi-domain environment, this id type may guarantee uniqueness, while computer name alone would not.

-- Virtual Host Name - if KeyAccess 7.3 (or better) is running in a VMWare View / Horizons VDI, or KeyAccess (22.214.171.124 or newer) is running in Citrix VDI, the computer ID is G plus the name of the computer running the viewer client, that is the computer from which the VM is being accessed– not the Virtual Computer Name (where KeyAccess is running).
+- Virtual Host Name - if KeyAccess (7.3 or newer) is running in a VMWare View / Horizons VDI, or KeyAccess (22.214.171.124 or newer) is running in Citrix VDI, the computer ID is G plus the name of the computer running the viewer client.
+That is, the computer from which the VM is being accessed not the Virtual Computer Name (where KeyAccess is running).
 This id type is useful when you wish to create a single computer record that will correspond to all VMWare view instances that were viewed on a specific "host" computer.
-Note: if this "host" computer itself has the KeyAccess client installed, you will see two records in the Computers window, both with the same computer name – but the id of one of these records will be prefixed with "G" and the other with the relevant ID (like N or C) based on your settings.
+Note: if this "host" computer itself also has the KeyAccess client installed, you will see two records in the Computers window, both with the same computer name – but the id of one of these records will be prefixed with "G" and the other with the relevant ID (like N or C) based on your settings.

 - Thin Client User - if KeyAccess is installed on a Thin Client server to support its client sessions, the computer ID for each session is L followed by the name of the logged in user that is displaying the session.
 This is an alternate to Thin Client Name.
 It will use the same ID whenever the same user is logging in to display an thin client session, regardless of the name of the computer (i.e. thin client device) that is used for display.

-- SCCM Unique ID - if KeyAccess 7.3 (or better) is running on a Mac or Windows computer that is also an SCCM client, this computer ID is M followed by the hex representation of the "Configuration Manager Unique Identifier" (SMSUniqueIdentifier).
+- SCCM Unique ID - if KeyAccess (7.3 or newer) is running on a Mac or Windows computer that is also an SCCM client, this computer ID is M followed by the hex representation of the "Configuration Manager Unique Identifier" (SMSUniqueIdentifier).